wheelercj/pm-md/README.md

 4. Run `go build` to create an executable file.
 5. Run `go install` to install the executable file.
 If you get an error message, you may need to [edit your PATH environment variable](https://go.dev/doc/tutorial/compile-install).
 6. Run the app with `pm-md "json file path here"`.
 If you installed the executable file, this should work in any directory.

+If you install from source, the resulting markdown file's format is easy to customize by editing `collection.tmpl` using the types defined in `types.go` and the `template.FuncMap` defined in `main.go`.
+See the links under "developer resources" below for more details about templates.

 ## developer resources